chengongpp/go-optimization-guide/docs/02-networking/bench-and-load.md

 ### Vegeta

-[Vegeta](https://github.com/tsenart/vegeta) is a versatile HTTP load testing tool written in Go.
-It's designed around the idea of **constant rate attacks**, making it ideal for simulating predictable, sustained traffic over time.
+[Vegeta](https://github.com/tsenart/vegeta) is a flexible HTTP load testing tool written in Go, built for generating constant request rates.
+This makes it well-suited for simulating steady, sustained traffic patterns instead of sudden spikes.

-We use Vegeta when we want precision.
-It excels at holding steady request rates and producing detailed latency histograms, which is crucial for understanding how performance shifts under pressure.
-It's also scriptable, lightweight, and fits naturally into CI pipelines—making it a solid choice for Go backend benchmarking.
+We reach for Vegeta when precision matters.
+It maintains exact request rates and captures detailed latency distributions, which helps track how system behavior changes under load.
+It’s lightweight, easy to automate, and integrates cleanly into CI workflows—making it a reliable option for benchmarking Go services.

 Install: